 Egg whites are one of the most overrated health foods out there.
-Sure, eggs whites are a source of protein, but it is important to remember that your body doesn’t only function on macronutrients (protein, carbohydrates and fats), it actually functions on micronutrients (vitamin and mineral) which in the case of the eggs are mostly found in the yolk.
+Sure, eggs whites are a source of protein, but it is important to remember that your body doesn’t only function on macronutrients (protein, carbohydrates, and fats), it actually functions on micronutrients (vitamins and minerals) which in the case of the eggs are mostly found in the yolk.
 The idea that dietary cholesterol and saturated fats from foods like egg yolk are problematic is a food myth that is perpetuated by mainstream media and needs to end.
-You are much better off eating the whole egg as a source of protein, healthy fats, vitamins and minerals.
+You are much better off eating the whole egg as a source of protein, healthy fats, vitamins, and minerals.
 Not only is it more nutritious, but by only eating the whites you are contributing to more food waste as you are discarding the yolks.

 2. Turkey Bacon

 Turkey bacon rose in popularity as the myth of saturated fat gained momentum.
 Yes, turkey bacon might be lower in saturated fat than traditional pork bacon, but that does not necessarily make it any better.
-Regular bacon comes from the belly of the big that is cured, smoked and sliced.
-Turkey bacon the other hand is made by layering ground-up turkey and then flavouring it to taste like real bacon.
+Regular bacon comes from the belly of the big that is cured, smoked, and sliced.
+Turkey bacon the other hand is made by layering ground-up turkey and then flavoring it to taste like real bacon.
 While turkey bacon might technically shave a few calories off of your meal, the difference is actually negligible, and you are often adding additional sodium and preservatives.
 You can certainly include turkey bacon in a balanced diet, but you can also include traditional bacon as well.
-Regardless of what type of bacon you chose the most important factor is the quality of the bacon itself; opt for higher welfare meat and bacon with minimal additional ingredients.
-Try to buy local from a farmers market, butcher or speciality shop, and always be sure to compare and read the ingredients list.
+Regardless of what type of bacon you chose the most important factor is the quality of the bacon itself; opt for higher-welfare meat and bacon with minimal additional ingredients.
+Try to buy local from a farmers market, butcher, or specialty shop, and always be sure to compare and read the ingredients list.

 3. Protein Powder